PyMVPA/PyMVPA/doc/source/tutorial_start.rst

   the accuracy varies with different values of ``k``.
 Why is that?

-Instead, we are interested in the generalizability of the classifier on new, unseen data so we could, in principle, use it to label unlabeled data.
-Because we only have a single dataset it needs to be split into (at least) two parts to achieve this.
-In the original study Haxby and colleagues split the dataset into pattern of activations from odd versus even-numbered runs.
-Our dataset has this information in the ``runtype`` sample attribute:
+Instead, we are interested in the generalizability of the classifier on new, unseen data.
+This would allow us, in principle, to use it to assign labels to unlabeled data.
+Because we only have a single dataset, it needs to be split into (at least) two parts to achieve this.
+In the original study, Haxby and colleagues split the dataset into patterns of activations from odd versus even-numbered runs.
+Our dataset has this information in the ``runtype`` sample
+attribute:

 >>> print ds.sa.runtype
 ['even' 'even' 'even' 'even' 'even' 'even' 'even' 'even' 'odd' 'odd' 'odd' 'odd' 'odd' 'odd' 'odd' 'odd']

-Using this attribute we can now easily split the dataset into two.
+Using this attribute we can now easily split the dataset in two.
 PyMVPA datasets can be sliced in similar ways as NumPy_'s `ndarray`.
-The following calls select the subset of samples (i.e. rows in the datasets), where the value of the ``runtype`` attribute is either the string 'even' or 'odd'.
+The following calls select the subset of samples (i.e. rows in the datasets) where the value of the ``runtype`` attribute is either the string 'even' or 'odd'.

 >>> ds_split1 = ds[ds.sa.runtype == 'odd']